Top 5 Resume Mistakes & How to Avoid Them

 - Eye tests are for Optometrists.
 When you focused and concise, there is no need to drop to an 8pt font to get to two pages.
 The eye should be able to track the flow easily and there should be clear delineation between Overview, Experience, Education and your other resume headers.
 Color, fancy fonts, pictures are just distractions that do nothing to enhance the reader’s enjoyment or comprehension of your resume.

 - A rolling stone gathers no moss.
 You need to keep your resume current, updating it at least annually.
 When you add a bullet or other piece of critical information, look to eliminate other bullets or simplify in other areas.
 Include your resume in your meeting with mentors and other advisors as well as with your developmental planning efforts to make sure you are gaining the experiences and exposure necessary to reach your career goals.
 Finally, whenever you make a change to your resume, also take the time to update your information across all professional and social networking sites.

 Your resume is one of the best ways to present yourself to a hiring manager or search consultant when you cannot be there in person.
-Following the recommendation listed above and investing the effort and time into making sure your message and format hit the mark will definitely differentiate you from the pack.
+Being aware of these common resume mistakes, following the recommendation listed above and investing the effort and time into making sure your message and format hit the mark will definitely differentiate you from the pack.